 See how the mattresses compare in the photos below.

-Marten is a staff writer for us.
-He has a much different body type from me: He is 6’7″ and weighs about 230 lb; I am 5’9″ and 160 lb.
+Marten is a staff writer for us and has a much different body type: He is 6’7″ and weighs about 230 lb; I am 5’9″ and 160 lb.
 Here is what he thought about these mattresses and how appropriate they are for heavier sleepers:

-In terms of firmness, I said the Lull was an 8/10 and the Puffy was a 7.5 or 8/10.
-The main reason that my experience was so different from Joe’s has to do with my weight.
+In terms of firmness, the Lull was an 8/10 and the Puffy was a 7.5 or 8/10.
+The main reason that my experience was so different from Joe’s has to do with weight.

 I press through the soft upper layers on both mattresses and hit their support layers.
 Because of that, the mattresses feel firmer to me than they do to Joe.

-On the Lull, I feel well supported when I am on my back.
-My hips sink in, but not too far.
-Also, the top layer of foam presses into my lumbar area.
+On the Lull, I feel well supported when I am on my back, and my hips sink in, but not too far.
+Also, the top layer of foam presses into the lumbar area.
 When I’m on my side, I do press through the mattress, and I feel some pressure on my shoulders and hips.
-When I’m on my stomach, I need more support.
-I am definitely bowing in at the hips and getting out of alignment.
+When I’m on my stomach, I need more support and am definitely bowing in at the hips and getting out of alignment.

 On the Puffy, I feel decent support, but not as much as I feel on the Lull.
 When I’m on my side, I’m pressing through the mattress and feeling more firmness than I felt on the Lull.
 On my stomach, I also need more overall support and probably something a little firmer overall.

 Overall, both these mattresses could be a good fit for someone of Joe’s size.
-However, unless you are a back sleeper, heavier people might want to look elsewhere.
+However, unless someone is a back sleeper, heavier people might want to look elsewhere.

 Being a larger person, Marten pressed deep into these mattresses.
 These are both all-foam, and not the best mattresses for heavy people.
 They may want to consider a hybrid or innerspring mattress.
-This will ensure you don’t bottom out and press into the firm support layers.
+This will ensure people don’t bottom out and press into the firm support layers.

-- You are a back or stomach sleeper.
-Between the two mattresses, the Lull is the firmer and more supportive mattress.
-If you sleep on your back or stomach, your hips shouldn’t sink in too far and they should feel properly supported.
+- Back or stomach sleepers- Between the two mattresses, the Lull is the firmer and more supportive mattress.
+If someone sleeps on their back or stomach, their hips shouldn’t sink in too far and they should feel properly supported.

-- You want a firmer mattress.
-The Lull is definitely the firmer of the two mattresses.
-If you have had success with firmer-than-average mattresses, this should be the right choice.
+- Those who want a firmer mattress- The Lull is definitely the firmer of the two mattresses.
+If someone has had success with firmer-than-average mattresses, this should be the right choice.

-- You prefer a balanced foam feel.
-If you like a foam feel, but don’t want to sink in too far, the Lull should work for you.
-You will sleep on top of the mattress instead of “in” it.
+- People who prefer a balanced foam feel- If someone likes a foam feel, but doesn’t want to sink in too far, the Lull should work for them.
+They will sleep on top of the mattress instead of “in” it.

 RELATED: Best Mattresses For Stomach Sleepers

-- You prefer a softer mattress.
-Most people will agree that the Puffy is the softer of these two mattresses.
-If you like a little more give in your mattress and want to sink in a bit more, the Puffy should work for you.
+- Those who prefer a softer mattress- Most people will agree that the Puffy is the softer of these two mattresses.
+If people like a little more give in their mattress and want to sink in a bit more, the Puffy should work especially well for them.

-- You are a side sleeper.
-The Puffy has a thicker comfort layer, and it should relieve pressure better than the Lull does.
+- Side sleepers- The Puffy has a thicker comfort layer, and it should relieve pressure better than the Lull does.
 Light- or medium-weight side sleepers should feel little pressure on their shoulders and hips.

-- You like a classic memory foam feel.
-If you like to slowly sink into your mattress, the Puffy is the way to go.
-The mattress has that quicksand feel, and you should feel enveloped by the mattress.
-If you prefer sleeping “in” your mattress (rather that on top of it), the Puffy should be the mattress for you.
+- Those who like a classic memory foam feel- If people like to slowly sink into their mattress, the Puffy is the way to go.
+The mattress has that quicksand feel, and people should feel enveloped by the mattress.
+If people prefer sleeping “in” your mattress (rather that on top of it), the Puffy should be the mattress for them.

-If you keep this information in mind, it should be easy to choose between the Lull and Puffy mattresses, because the differences are quite clear.
+If consumers keep this information in mind, it should be easy to choose between the Lull and Puffy mattresses, because the differences are quite clear.

-The Lull is most likely a better bet for back and stomach sleepers who like a balanced foam feel.
-Side sleepers who prefer the slow, sinking feeling of memory foam should consider the Puffy.
+The Lull is most likely a better bet for back and stomach sleepers who like a balanced foam feel, while side sleepers who prefer the slow, sinking feeling of memory foam should consider the Puffy.
 Readers should take a look through this article multiple times and also check out our mattress comparisons page for other popular Lull and Puffy comparisons like Lull vs Nectar and Puffy vs Purple.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.